chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/operators-and-expressions/lambda-expressions.md

 Lambdas can be used when code requires instances of delegate types like in `Task.Run(Action)`.

-# Input Parameters of Lambda Expressions
+# input parameters of lambda expressions
 Input parameters are enclosed in parentheses:
 ```cs
 Action line = () => Console.WriteLine();